MACH convenes a range of committees that address gaps in the Australian healthcare and health research systems.

 - MACH Care of the Ageing committee is a network of pre-eminent ageing and aged care researchers committed to a personalised approach to prevention, cure and care for the ageing and aged care sector, with a focus on research translation and implementation.

-- MACH’s Consumer and Community Involvement group is focussed on ensuring the consumer voice is heard and incorporated into the development of health and medical research in Australia.
+- The Consumer and Community Involvement work across MACH ensures that the consumer voice is heard and incorporated into the development of health and medical research in Australia.

 - The committee’s work programs include collaboration opportunities, joint education and workforce development initiatives, and evaluation and research related to education initiatives throughout the network.